saucelabs/elemental-next/frontend/docs/12-opt-out-of-ab-tests/java.md

 ---
-title: "12: Opt Out of AB Tests"
+title: '12: Opt Out of AB Tests'
-id: "12-opt-out-of-ab-tests-java"
+id: '12-opt-out-of-ab-tests-java'
-contentUrl: "docs/opt-out-of-ab-tests/12-opt-out-of-ab-tests-java"
+contentUrl: 'docs/opt-out-of-ab-tests/12-opt-out-of-ab-tests-java'
 sidebar_label: Java
 text: "Occasionally when running tests you may see unexpected behavior due to A/B testing of the application you're working with.
 In order to keep your tests running without issue we need a clean way to opt-out of these split tests."
 number: 12